alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 {% endcapture %}
 {% include codeblock.html code=dockerlogin_code %}

-Change directory to the parent directory of the `tanzumc` directory that was create earlier.
+Change directory to the parent directory of the `tanzumc` directory that was created earlier.

 {% capture cd_code %}cd /mnt/tmp/ubuntu
 {% endcapture %}